Uppada Jamdani sari: Etymology

-The name Jamdani in the Uppada Jamdani Sari is a Persian terminology, in which Jam means flower and Dani means Vase.
+The name Jamdani in the Uppada Jamdani sari is a Persian terminology, in which Jam means flower and Dani means Vase.

 History

 Jamdani style of weaving is originated in Bangladesh.
-In 18th Century, It was brought to south and in Uppada village of East Godavari district, Andhra Pradesh, India Jamdani style of weaving recreated with a local resonance.
+In the 18th century, it was brought to south and in Uppada village of East Godavari district, Andhra Pradesh, India Jamdani style of weaving recreated with a local resonance.
 The Jamdani style weaving was as old as 300 years.
 In 1972, Uppada weavers were recognized by Govt. of India with President's award.

-Fabric of Jamdani Saree
+Fabric of Uppada Jamdani saree

-The Uppada Jamdani Saree is a beautiful textile that has been weaved in South India for centuries.
-The fabric has a silk-like texture and is lightweight, making it perfect for designing sarees, gowns, scarves, etc. The history behind the Uppada fabric can be traced back to the Jamdani weaving technique developed in Bengal.
+The Uppada Jamdani saree is a beautiful textile that has been weaved in [South India] for centuries.
+The fabric has a silk-like texture and is lightweight, making it perfect for designing sarees, gowns, scarves, etc. The history behind the Uppada fabric can be traced back to the Jamdani weaving technique developed in Eastern part of the Bengal, the modern day Bangladesh.

 Weave

-Uppada Jamdani saree weaving takes nearly 10 – 60 days time for which at least 2-3 weavers has to spend 10 hours of their day.
+Uppada Jamdani saree weaving takes nearly 10–60 days time for which at least 2–3 weavers has to spend 10 hours of their day.
 Weavers uses pure lace (silver zari often dipped in melted gold) and also finest silk of Bengaluru area.
 Weaving of saree involves, laying out its design, interweaving silk threads, looming, etc., There are around 3000 looms producing Jamdani sarees in and around Uppada and kothapalli area.